 About a hundred years from now with all great grandkids grown

-When all of us and our kids are bare and silent bone
+When all of us and all our kids are bare and silent bone

 Will they go back up to “The Hill” to smell and feel and see